teamdigitale/innovazione.gov.it-site/_posts/2020-08-22-speech-paola-pisano-rimini-meeting.md

 President Mattarella wisely wrote in his greeting to the Meeting: “The recovery is possible provided that planning ability and a drive towards the integral development of the people will go hand in hand with all the legitimate interests at stake”.
 This is up to us, this we must do in our respective fields of action.
 Why?
 Perhaps, because of a third party’s obligation?
 No.

-**Because it is only doing so, we can live better and we will be able to make our children live better, children who are precious and indispensable assets for the resistance and persistence of any society.**
+**Only by doing so, we can live better and we will be able to make our children live better, children who are the precious and indispensable assets for the resistance and persistence of any society.**

 Despite the difficulties, the country has a great opportunity to relaunch.
 In allocating 209 billion euros to Italy with the Recovery Fund, 28% of the total European fund - I repeat: 28%, not a small change - the European Union is making an enormous effort to help to reduce the economic damage of the Covid-19 pandemic.